-Molloy College offers three programs that are registered with the Certified Financial Planner Board of Standards, Inc. (CFP Board) as acceptable education to sit for the CFPTM Certification Examination:
+Molloy College offers two programs that are registered with the Certified Financial Planner Board of Standards, Inc. (CFP Board) as acceptable education to sit for the CFPTM Certification Examination:

 - Certificate Program in Financial Planning (6 courses) - designed for people who already have at least a bachelor's degree and are not interested in an advanced degree.

 - Undergraduate Minor in Personal Financial Planning (18 credits) - designed for people who need to meet the requirement to have at least a bachelor's degree, while meeting the additional educational requirements to sit for the CFPTM exam.

 However, the information on this page pertains only to Certificate Program in Financial Planning.

 For more information about the Undergraduate Minor in Personal Financial Planning , click here for the webpage on those programs or call 516-323-3079 or 516-323-3081 for further information on application and registration procedures.

 The following information pertains only to the non-credit, non-degree Certificate Program in Financial Planning:

 Why Financial Planning?
 The demand for a financial generalist who is versed in certificates of deposit, arranging a loan, giving sound tax advice and guiding your investments, has lead to the development of a new profession - the financial planner.

 Anyone can hold himself out as a financial planner, but, a CERTIFIED FINANCIAL PLANNERTM (CFPTM) certificant is regulated.
 You must meet education, examination, experience and ethics requirements to maintain your certification.